sinclairzx81/hammer/readme.md

 $ hammer start index.ts
 ```

-## Tasks
+## Task

 Hammer provides support for running project automation tasks that can be used to orchestrate build and watch workflows.
-This is achieved with a hammer task file named `hammer.ts`.
+This is handled with a file named `hammer.ts` in the current working directory.
 Hammer can call into this file to run any exported function, as follows.

 ```typescript
 // hammer.ts